emacs18/melpa-packages/doom-modeline-readme.txt

 - An indicator for debug state
 - An indicator for LSP state
 - An indicator for github notifications
+- An indicator for buffer position which is compatible with nyan-mode
+- An indicator for party parrot
+- An indicator for PDF page number
 - Truncated file name, file icon, buffer state and project name in buffer information segment, which is compatible with projectile and project